ArkaPrabhaChowdhury/ArkaPrabhaChowdhury/README.md

 <h1 align="center">Hi 👋, I'm Arka Prabha Chowdhury</h1>
 <h3 align="center">A passionate and goal-oriented developer from India.
-Currently working as a front end intern at a German start up.</h3>
+Currently working as a MERN stack intern and App developer intern at a German start up.</h3>

 - 🌱 I’m currently learning React Native and AWS